dmbrownlee/demo/courses/rhcsa/labs/chapter1/lab1-1.md

 You will know you have completed this lab successfully when the following are true:

-  1. You can boot a spare machine or a virtual machine into the CentOS installer using the USB flash drive you created.
+  1. You can boot a spare machine or a virtual machine into the Rocky installer using the USB flash drive you created.